School-of-Code-HQ/recap_ui-ux_week-3/README.md

 ### Task 2

 At this point in the course, we've covered the basics of HTML, CSS, and JavaScript.
-W3Schools has quizzes on each, so we'd like you to give them a go.
+To give an indicator on how far you've come, we'd like you to give the W3Schools questions a go.
+There might be some curveballs and things you haven't heard of yet, so don't worry if there's something unfamiliar, but it's a great opportunity to see how far you've progressed on these technologies.

 - [HTML](https://www.w3schools.com/html/html_quiz.asp)
 - [CSS](https://www.w3schools.com/css/css_quiz.asp)